Stop the numbness, tingling, aching, and throbbing in your hands and wrists. Solve your thoracic outlet syndrome pain without surgery.

 GET CLEARANCE from your doctor for exercise once your blood clot has been dealt with.

-How does this program compare to other thoracic outlet options?
+How does this program compare to other thoracic outlet treatment options?

-An hour with me would cost you $300 for the first session.
+An hour with me would cost you over $400 for the first session.
 That doesn't include the important follow-up sessions to help you continue to make progress over time.
+This would cost thousands of dollars in the end, and I'd be hounding you to rely on yourself more so you stop having to pay me (because my time isn't cheap!).

 Surgery could cost you THOUSANDS of dollars.
-If you have great insurance, it may cost less, but the results are FAR from guaranteed.
-Recent studies show the long term results are pretty terrible.
+If you have great insurance, it may cost less, but the results are FAR from guaranteed., and you have tons of downside risk.
+Recent studies show the long-term results are pretty terrible (to say nothing of the recovery time and potential for opiate addiction).

 It’s that simple.